uselagoon/lagoon/docs/installing-lagoon/querying-graphql.md

       ```

       1. consoleUrl: API Endpoint of Kubernetes Cluster

       2. token: create a token for the lagoon-build-deploy service account

-        ```
+        ```bash title="Create token"
         kubectl -n lagoon create token lagoon-build-deploy --duration 3h
         ```

 !!!
 Warning "Prior to Kubernetes 1.21:"
       use the lagoon-build-deploy token installed by lagoon-remote

-        ```
+      ```bash title="Use deploy token"
         kubectl -n lagoon describe secret \
           $(kubectl -n lagoon get secret | grep lagoon-build-deploy | awk '{print $1}') | grep token: | awk '{print $2}'
       ```

 !!!
-Note "Note:"
+Note
-    Note: Authorization tokens for GraphQL are very short term so you may need to generate a new one.
+  Authorization tokens for GraphQL are very short term so you may need to generate a new one.
 Run `lagoon login` and then cat the `.lagoon.yml` file to get the new token, and replace the old token in the HTTP header with the new one.